Eliasis-Framework/Complements/README.md

 $namespace = Module::MyCustomModule('namespace', 'controller');

 /**
- * module-launch  → Optional hook → It runs on each module load.
+ * module-load    → Optional hook → It runs on each module load.
  * activation     → Optional hook → It runs when the module is activated.
  * deactivation   → Optional hook → It runs when the module is deactivated.
  * installation   → Optional hook → It runs when the module is installed.